kalaksi/qml-lighthouse-components/Lighthouse/AceEditor/README.md

 - **`editorContentChanged(string newContent)`** - Emitted when the editor content changes
 - **`editorReady()`** - Emitted when the editor is fully initialized and ready to use
+- **`writeRequested()`** - Emitted when user runs Vim command for writing the file.
+- **`quitRequested(bool writeChanges, bool discardUnsaved, bool writeOnlyIfModified)`** - Emitted when user runs Vim command for exiting the editor.
+Parameters tell how exiting should be handled.

 ### Functions